 - Other functions conferred on the Authority by or under the Act or any other Act.

 The Lifetime Support Scheme is a no-fault scheme that provides necessary and reasonable treatment, care and support for people who suffer serious lifelong disabilities in motor vehicle accidents on South Australian roads.
-Necessary and reasonable treatment, care and support can include medical treatment, dental treatment, rehabilitation, ambulance transportation, respite care, attendant care, equipment, prostheses, education and vocational training, and home, vehicle and workplace modifications.
+Necessary and reasonable treatment, care and support can include medical treatment, dental treatment, rehabilitation, ambulance services, respite care, attendant care, assistive technology, prostheses, education and vocational training, and home, vehicle and workplace modifications.
 The Scheme commenced on 1 July 2014, and is funded by a levy charged on motor vehicle registrations in South Australia.

 The public has the opportunity to participate in the formulation of the LSA’s policies and the delivery of its functions by making a submission to the LSA.
 In addition, the LSA Participant Reference Group consists of LSS participants and family members who meet regularly to review the LSA’s policies and provide a direct voice to LSA Management.